Bewafa (1952 film)

 Bewafa (lit.
 'Disloyal') is a 1952 Indian film directed by M. L. Anand, starring the hit Bollywood pair Nargis, Raj Kapoor, along with Ashok Kumar as a lead actor and he appears as a painter in the movie.

 Plot

 It depicts the story of a poor girl, Roopa (Nargis) who is forced by her alcoholic uncle to work.
 When she cannot meet her uncle's demand to earn money, she is removed from the house by her uncle, when her neighbour Raj (Raj Kapoor) comes to her aid and loans her some money.
-Despite that, she finds it difficult to make ends meet, and then she meets Ashok, with whom she later sells paintings, however then Raj reenters her life.
+Despite that, she finds it difficult to make ends meet, and then she meets Ashok (Ashok Kumar), with whom she later sells paintings, however then Raj reenters her life.
 The story follows the love triangle between Roopa, Raj and Ashok.